Pricing, Insurance & Membership Options

 ADHD Care Notice

-Due to the time-intensive nature of ADHD evaluations, initial ADHD consults are not included in the membership.
+Due to the time-intensive nature of ADHD evaluations, initial ADHD evaluations are not included in membership.

 Initial ADHD Evaluation: $700